beyond-decentralized/AIRport/README.md

 * Automatic schema generation and installation

 This reduces the development effort and allows
-App creators to focus on business logic (instead mechanics of storing data).
+App creators to focus on business logic, instead mechanics of storing data.
-Developers define their entities and write queries that return complete object trees (or fully interlinked object graphs).
+AIRport queries return object trees or fully interlinked object graphs.

 ## Technical details<a name="tech-details"></a>

+### Application VMs

+Application run in their own VMs.
+In Web mode these VMs are IFrames (isolated from each other because they are from different domains).
+Application VMs interoperate via the parent AIRport frame.
+External aplications (in other browser tabs) access these Application VMs also through the AIRport tab.

+In Native Application mode Application run in V8 VMs.

 ### Installation

-The process of using AIRport is:

 *  User navigates to a web page that uses AIRport and saves/retrieves data.
 *  A new tab is opened in the background with AIRport framework in it
 *  User continues to use the app as normal, Apps in other tabs use the same AIRport tab.

-If AIRport is installed as a Native Application it is used instead of a browser tab.

-### Application VMs

-Application run in their own isolated VMs.
-In Web mode these VMs are IFrames (isolated because they are from different domains).
-Application VMs interoperate with each other via the parent AIRport frame.
-External aplications (in other browser tabs) access these Application VMs also through the AIRport tab.

-In Native Application mode Application run in V8 VMs.
+Browser tab is not used if AIRport is installed natively.

 ### Queries
-Applications can define entities which depend on entities in other Applications (via @ManyToOne() relations).
-When querying for data Applications can build joins that include entities from other Applications.
+Apps can define entities which depend on entities in other Apps, via @ManyToOne() relations.
+Apps can build joins that include entities from other Apps.

 ### APIs
-Application annotates methods with @Api() decorator.
-These becomes the public API of an Application.
-Applications (running in VMs) can invoke @Api() methods of other Applications.
+Public API methods are annotated with @Api() decorator.
+Apps can invoke @Api() methods of other Apps.

 #### Nested Persistence Operations
-When persisting data, the referenced objects must be saved first. @Api() calls are used to run validation logic and persist entities.
+@Api() calls are used to run validation logic and persist entities.
 When saving entities, Application must first call the @Api() methods of the Applications with the objects it depends on.

 ### Entity Definitions

-Entity definitions stick as much as possible to Java's JPA syntax:
 "
 ```typescript
 @Entity()